mrzachnugent/mrzachnugent/README.md

 ### Welcome to my GitHub profile 🚀

-💅 Full-stack developer 🦾
+Mobile Application Developer (M.A.D. 🦾)
 <br>

 <br>

->⚡ Fun fact: Former audio engineer 🔊
+>⚡ Former audio engineer 🔊
 <!--
 **mrzachnugent/mrzachnugent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.